Los Angeles To Sequoia National Park Road Trip: Best Route, Stops, & Itinerary

 Sequoia National Park Day Trip From Los Angeles

-• Get an early start: Leave Los Angeles as early as possible, preferably before 7 am, to avoid awful LA traffic.
+• Get an early start: Leave Los Angeles as early as possible, preferably before 6 or 7 am, to avoid awful LA traffic.

 • 4 hours to Sequoia: With limited time, head straight to Sequoia National Park without stopping along the route.

-• Foothills Visitor Center: Drop in to speak with a park ranger about trail conditions and get your National Parks Passport stamped.
+• Foothills Visitor Center: Drop in on your way by to speak with a park ranger about trail conditions and get your National Parks Passport stamped.

 • Moro Rock: Hike half a mile (about 20 minutes) for stunning views of the Sierras.